PietroBucker/Projeto-Trivia/README.md

 # :construction: README customizado em construção ! :construction:

+If you are interested in seeing the final result you can access it by this link.[Trivia](http://Trvia.Pietro.Bucker.surge.sh/).

 <!-- Olá, Tryber!
 Esse é apenas um arquivo inicial para o README do seu projeto no qual você pode customizar e reutilizar todas as vezes que for executar o trybe-publisher.